-Every business should have a well-stocked First Aid-kit on hand at all times.
+Every business should have a well-stocked first aid kit on hand at all times.
 All employees should be able to locate it, know its contents, and how to use the supplies in an emergency situation.
-An easy way to make your first aid kit stand out is by labeling it (like this example).
+An easy way to make your first aid kit stand out is by labeling it with the universally accepted first aid symbol.
 In addition, create a rotation schedule requiring employees to check the kit monthly to determine if supplies need to be replenished or replaced due to use or age.
 Make sure to stock plenty of disposable gloves for hygienic purposes.
 You may wan to consider appointing and training first responders in case of an emergency.
 These employees will be trained in basic life-saving care like CPR.
 The Red Cross offers excellent first-aid courses throughout the year.

 A Safe Place